wamutech/wamu-spec/papers/whitepaper.md

 - $Sig$ denotes a signing algorithm.
 - $q$ denotes the prime order of the cyclic group of the elliptic curve.

-**NOTE:** While the share splitting and reconstruction protocol is described in technical detail in this document, for simplicity, the share recovery protocol is only described at a high-level and no technical detail is provided for decentralized identity verification and rest of Wamu's sub-protocols.
+**NOTE:** While the share splitting and reconstruction protocol is described in technical detail in this document, for simplicity, the share recovery protocol is only described at a high-level and no technical detail is provided for decentralized identity authentication and rest of Wamu's sub-protocols.
-We refer the reader to Wamu's technical specification for the technical details that are not provided in this document.
+We refer the reader to Wamu's technical specification [@wamu] for the technical details that are not provided in this document.

 ## 3. Share Splitting and Reconstruction {#share-splitting-and-reconstruction}